decentraland/schemas/report/schemas.api.md

     export function getMaxSupply(rarity: Rarity): number;
     // (undocumented)
     export function getRarities(): Rarity[];
 }

+// Warning: (ae-missing-release-tag) "ReferralInvitedUsersAcceptedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ReferralInvitedUsersAcceptedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ReferralInvitedUsersAcceptedEvent = BaseEvent & {
+    type: Events.Type.REFERRAL;
+    subType: Events.SubType.Referral.REFERRAL_INVITED_USERS_ACCEPTED;
+    metadata: ReferralMetadata;
+};

+// @public (undocumented)
+export namespace ReferralInvitedUsersAcceptedEvent {
+    const // (undocumented)
+    schema: JSONSchema<ReferralInvitedUsersAcceptedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<ReferralInvitedUsersAcceptedEvent>;
+}

+// Warning: (ae-missing-release-tag) "ReferralNewTierReachedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ReferralNewTierReachedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ReferralNewTierReachedEvent = BaseEvent & {
+    type: Events.Type.REFERRAL;
+    subType: Events.SubType.Referral.REFERRAL_NEW_TIER_REACHED;
+    metadata: ReferralMetadata;
+};

+// @public (undocumented)
+export namespace ReferralNewTierReachedEvent {
+    const // (undocumented)
+    schema: JSONSchema<ReferralNewTierReachedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<ReferralNewTierReachedEvent>;
+}

 // Warning: (ae-missing-release-tag) "RentalEndedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)